 GLOBAL MARKETS-Stocks rally, safe-haven currencies drop, on China plan to cut tariffs

-World equity markets rallied for a fourth day on Thursday, with a bevy of key stock indexes touching fresh peaks, as news that China will soon cut tariffs on some U.S. goods buoyed risk sentiment and pushed safe-haven currencies lower.
+World equity markets rallied for a fourth day on Thursday, with key stock indexes touching fresh peaks, as news that China plans to cut tariffs in half on some U.S. goods buoyed risk sentiment and pushed safe-haven currencies lower.

-Brent gave up early gains that were boosted by potential action from the Organization of the Petroleum Exporting Countries and allies led by Russia to counter faltering demand in China after the coronavirus outbreak.
-Brent fell by 33 cents to $54.95 a barrel while West Texas Intermediate rose 28 cents to $51.03 a barrel.
+Benchmark 10-year U.S. Treasury notes fell 1/32 in price to yield 1.6508%.
+Brent crude gave up early gains as the Organization of the Petroleum Exporting Countries and Russia gave mixed signals about possible further output cuts to counter concerns about weak demand due to the coronavirus.

+Brent fell by 35 cents to settle at $54.93 a barrel while West Texas Intermediate rose 20 cents to settle at $51.07 a barrel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)